aoloe/js-game-cipher/README.md

   - `document.backbutton`? <https://stackoverflow.com/questions/47974777/can-i-handle-back-button-within-methods-in-vuejs-2>
 - mark a cipher as done
 - initial sync with others
-- editing (deleting) existing sentences by their author.
-- import / export sentences.
 - use the button style from <https://codepen.io/bilalo05/pen/oNgrKXo> ?
 - trim spaces and replace multiple spaces by single ones.
-- show line breaks as such (and remove from the end)